Azure/azure-powershell/src/Network/Network/help/New-AzNetworkWatcherConnectionMonitorTestConfigurationObject.md

 ```

 ### -TestFrequencySec
-The test frequency in seconds.
+The frequency of test evaluation, in seconds.

 ```yaml
 Type: System.Int32